Skip to content

 Both Blober and Flexify.io solve the same core problem: moving large volumes of data between cloud storage providers.
 They approach the problem from fundamentally different architectural and economic philosophies.

 Flexify.io (founded 2015, Tampa FL) is a managed, cloud-based migration and virtualization platform built for enterprises moving tens or hundreds of terabytes in controlled, one-time projects.
-Blober is a local-first desktop workflow engine designed for continuous, repeatable transfers - no subscriptions, no per-GB fees, and no third-party servers touching your data.
+Blober is a local-first desktop workflow engine designed for continuous, repeatable transfers, with no subscriptions, no per-GB fees, and no third-party servers touching your data.

 Flexify.io